What You'll Learn

 Students in this program embed in subjects of immediate relevance to the workplace, including communication, marketing, organizational behavior, leadership, lean management, accounting, information technology, and project management.

 Up to one-third of the credits required for this degree are transferred from the technical courses taken as part of the AS or AAS degree.

-Oregon Tech’s BAS in Technology and Management has received specialized accreditation through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+Oregon Institute of Technology has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 See additional information regarding the accreditation and public disclosures.